The alert reader might remember when Hillary Clinton gave a Russian diplomat a plastic “reset” button. Here is a picture:

 You see that only the “E”, the “K” and the “A” are similar and the letter that looks like a “P” is actually the equivalent of a Latin “R”.
 The “Y” is a “U”, the “3” is a “Z”.
 The Cyrillic letter for the “P” sound resembles the Greek letter π (pi – hold “alt” key and type “227”) and the Cyrillic “G” looks a bit like a Latin lower case “r”.

 So, to sum this up: Our Secretary of State was completely ignorant of the Russian language.
 Furthermore, her staff who had this toy made up is equally ignorant.
-A first-semester student of Russian would have caught this.
+A first-semester student of Russian (in the first week of classes) would have caught this.
 I speak as a former first-semester student of Russian.

 On the other hand, the Russian diplomat can recognize his own language in a foreign alphabet – so well that he knows they picked the wrong word.